sonalchindage/IP_Website/README.md

 ### Conclusion
-The Ideation People Solutions Website effectively demonstrates role-based access control by dividing admin functionalities into well-defined roles.
+The Ideation People Solutions Website, entirely developed by Sonal Chindage, demonstrates role-based access control by dividing admin functionalities into well-defined roles.
 Its secure and dynamic design ensures flexibility and efficiency, making it a suitable submission for the RBAC assignment.
 With its robust features and clear role segregation, the project showcases a practical implementation of RBAC principles.